jahCloud/AWS-CLI-Labs/README.md

 * 6- Key Pair
 * 7- Security Group with Rules
 * 8- EC2 Instances
-* 9- EIPs Allocation and EC2 instances Association
+* 9- EIPs Allocation and EC2 Instances Association
-* 10- Connect and test
+* 10- Connect and Test

 ## 1. Create a VPC